lost-egg/lost-egg.github.io/charms/melee.md

 [^needs-obvious]: This Charm was described as an Obvious effect, but that keyword didn't exist.

+[^needs-touch]: This Charm was missing the Touch keyword in the original text.

 [^no-uniform]: The Uniform keyword from the original text has been removed, as it's unnecessary with this notation.

 [^no-decisive]: The Decisive-only keyword from the original text has been removed, as it served no mechanical purpose.